handsontable/handsontable/docs/content/guides/internationalization/language.md

 To properly display RTL languages, configure Handsontable's [layout direction](@/guides/internationalization/layout-direction.md).
 :::

-## Loading the prepared language files
+## Load the prepared language files

 To properly use the internationalization feature, you need to load the language sets.
 It's important that they're included after the Handsontable files.
 You can do it by getting the necessary files created with the UMD standard: